-The school offers three languages to students in Years 7 to 10: French, German, and Japanese, and a fourth option to senior students: Spanish Beginners.
+The school offers two languages to students in Years 7 to 10: French and Japanese.
+Students in the senior years can continue their study of French and Japanese with a third language, Spanish Beginners, also being offered.

-We use contemporary teaching methods and offer the students diverse enrichment activities.
-Our students have visited Japan, France, Germany, and New Caledonia as a part of their study of languages at the school.
+We use a communicative approach to language learning and offer the students diverse enrichment activities.
+Our students participate in cooking incursions and tea ceremonies, make piñatas and have pen-pal relationships with other high schools in France, Japan, Spain and Argentina as part of their study of languages at the school.

-In Year 7 students are given the opportunity to learn introductory French, German and Japanese in 10-week courses.
+In Year 7 students are given the opportunity to learn introductory French and Japanese in 10-week courses.